 Whether hiking along the Oregon coast is a day trip or part of a road trip down, you’ll need a car to get to the trails!

 If you’re flying for your road trip, you’ll fly into the Portland International Airport (PDX).
 You will need to rent a car to get to the hiking trails, and I recommend booking ahead of time – you can use Discover Cars or Rental Cars.

 You can turn this into a fun, unique camping trip and rent a tiny home on wheels!
 With a camper van, you get a vehicle and a place to sleep, all in one!
 This is my favorite way to travel, and you can rent a fully decked out van with Escape Campervans.

 The route is easy – from Portland, head west on Highway 26 until you reach the coast, where you’ll turn onto Route 101.
-Most of the best hikes on the Oregon coast are south of Cannon Beach, but there are a few up north as well!

 The Best Time for Hiking on the Oregon Coast

 The most popular time to visit the Oregon coast is summer.
 The Oregon coast is notoriously rainy, and summer offers a break from the gloomy skies (sometimes).
 The weather is warm and sunny, and great for hiking!